 Dr. Mike Geelhoed is a member of the inaugural Master of Physical Therapy graduating class of UT Health Science Center in 1998.
 He worked in San Antonio as a physical therapy clinician, manager and administrator from 1998-2003.
 He accepted a full-time faculty appointment at UT Health Science Center in January 2004.
-Currently he teaches Professional Issues I and II and Movement Science I to the firstyear students, Professional Issues III to the second-year students, and is the Director of Clinical Education, coordinating and supervising all clinical experiences for the third-year students.
-He is very active in national and state PT associations, currently serving as Vice President of the Texas Physical Therapy Association.
+Currently he teaches Professional Issues I and II and Movement Science I to the first-year students and Professional Issues III to the second-year students.
+He is the Director of Clinical Education, coordinating and supervising all clinical experiences for the third-year students.
+He is very active in national and state PT associations, currently serving as President of the Texas Physical Therapy Association.
 He is the founder and primary faculty supervisor of the PT Student-run Free Clinics at Alpha Home and Haven for Hope.
-Dr. Geelhoed received his Certification in Manual Therapy

-(MTC) from the University of St. Augustine in 2002 and his Board Certification in Orthopedic Physical Therapy (OCS) from the American Board of Physical Therapy Specialties in 2003, with re-certification in 2013.
-He completed his Doctorate of Physical Therapy through the University of St. Augustine in December 2004.
-In recognition of his professional accomplishments, he has been awarded the President's Award and Jeanette Winfree Award from the TPTA, the Spectrum Award from the School of Health Professions, and a Secretary's Award for Excellence in Public Service from the US Department of Health and Human Services.
+Dr. Geelhoed received his Certification in Manual Therapy (MTC) from the University of St. Augustine in 2002 and his Board Certification in Orthopedic Physical Therapy (OCS) from the American Board of Physical Therapy Specialties in 2003, with re-certification in 2013.
+He completed his Doctor of Physical Therapy through the University of St. Augustine in December 2004.
+In recognition of his professional accomplishments, he has been awarded the President's Award and Jeanette Winfree Award from the TPTA, the Spectrum Award from the School of Health Professions, the UT Health Presidential Teaching Excellence Award, the APTA Humanitarian Award, and a Secretary's Award for Excellence in Public Service from the US Department of Health and Human Services.